teledyne-e2v/gst-whitebalance/README.md

-# gst-freeze
+# gst-whitebalance
-A Gstreamer plugin to freeze the displayed image.
-Used in camera_gui application

 # Version 1.0

 # About

-This plugin allows to freeze the video stream according a parameter in the gstreamer pipeline or by a manual user entry
+A Gstreamer plugin to control the white balance of the Optimum color module.

 # Dependencies